Wild vs Blues Prediction — AI Finds CAN'T MISS NHL Lines & Props (Oct 09)

 Minnesota vs St. Louis Prop Picks (AI)

-Remi is pouring through loads of data on each line.
-In fact, anytime the Wild and Blues play there’s always several intriguing angles to key in on.
-Not to mention games played at Enterprise Center in Oct seemingly never follow normal, predictable patterns.
+AI algorithm Remi is pouring through loads of stats on each player.
+In fact, anytime the Wild and Blues play there’s always several intriguing observations to key in on.
+Not to mention games played at Enterprise Center in Oct rarely follow normal, predictable patterns.

 Remi's searched hard and found the best prop for this matchup: F. Gustavsson under 25.5 Goalie Saves.